 The first way to enforce, therefore, is to request the Court enter an IWO.
 Bear in mind, however, that this solution works best for spouses who are employed by third parties.
 It is not impossible for self-employed obligors, but they do present a challenge.

 A second option – used for situations where you are owed back support- is contempt.
 This involves filing a motion for contempt with the Court that issued the judgment, which, in turn, alerts the judge that the obligor spouse is not doing what he/she was ordered to do and that they owe you money.

 A motion for contempt will trigger a hearing wherein the judge will decide if there was a reasonable excuse for non-payment and will assess the contemnor’s ability to pay.
 Depending upon the circumstances, the contemnor might be ordered to pay a partial or whole lump sum to bring the obligation current, or be assessed an arrearage payment in monthly installments.
 They may or may not be given the opportunity for a temporary reduction, or for at least some grace period in getting off their feet while the arrearage accrues.
 They might, in fact, be ordered to jail.
 The result will depend entirely upon the circumstances.

 While you can always attempt to go these processes alone and there are online forms and pro se case managers to help you, it is advisable to seek the assistance of an attorney, since often the matter of enforcement is nuanced and will depend upon several issues.
 The basic concept is that if you are entitled, until and unless the Court excuses the obligor spouse, you have the right to pursue enforcement.
 Whether or not that enforcement is ultimately successful, however, will depend upon the details of your case.

-Contact Rechel & Associates if you are having trouble recieving your Alimony payments.
+Contact Rechel & Associates if you are having trouble receiving your Alimony payments.